 Classifications of Maritime Crew Members

 On vessels, seamen operate within different ranks.
 Offshore worker classifications help further the mission of the vessel by giving crew members specific duties and responsibilities.
-Crew members are primarily placed into four different departments: the deck department, the engineering department, the steward's department, and other.
-Below, we explain the classification of crew members within each department.
+Crew members are primarily placed into four different departments: the deck department, the engineering department, the steward's department, and "other."

 Steward’s Department